pinecoders/pine-utils/guides/coding_conventions/README.md

 The Pine compiler is not very strict on exact positioning of specific statements or compiler directives.
 While many other arrangements are syntactically correct, these guidelines aim to provide a standard way of ordering elements in scripts:

-1. The first line of a script should be the `//@version=` compiler directive.
-While the compiler defaults to Pine version 1 when no directive is used, scripts written with version 1 of Pine should nonetheless contain the `//@version=1` on their first line.
+1. The first line of a script should be the `//@version=X` compiler directive, where `X` is replaced by the version of Pine the script is written for.
+While the compiler defaults to Pine version 1 when no directive is used, scripts written with version 1 of Pine should nonetheless contain the `//@version=1` directive on their first line.

 1. **Comments** describing the script are usually placed immediately after the `@version` compiler directive.